Private Fish Hatchery License (sales less than $200)

 Cool/Warm Water Species: (contact Neil Vanderbosch with questions or to request an application) Requests are due by March 1 of the year you wish to receive fish.
 Walleye eggs can be requested at a rate of one half quart of eggs, or 5,000 fry, per each acre of licensed surface water (ponds).
 There may be an exception for intensive culture facilities that raise walleye or muskellunge.

-Cold Water Species: (contact Gerald Johnson with questions or to request an application)
+Cold Water Species: (contact Paula Phelps with questions or to request an application)

 - Spring spawning species: Requests are due by March 1 of the year you wish to receive fish.